kristine-lee/mywebsite/README.md

 ## In Process
 - Currently in the process of converting CSS Modules to CSS-in-JS, utilizing Styled Components
 - Expanding the Project section
-- Lots of styling changes!
+- Styling to match final fleshed-out prototypes

 ## Running on your local machine
 Fork this repo